php-collective/awesome-php-sniffers/README.md

 - [easy-coding-standard/easy-coding-standard](https://github.com/easy-coding-standard/easy-coding-standard) - Prepared sets for both PHPCS and PHP-CS-Fixer.
 - [php-collective/code-sniffer](https://github.com/php-collective/code-sniffer) - A powerful and opioniated sniffer ruleset on top of existing PSRs.
 - [PHPCompatibility/PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) - Collection of sniffer rules.
+- [PHPCSStandards/PHPCSExtra](https://github.com/PHPCSStandards/PHPCSExtra) - A collection of code standards and sniffers for use with PHP_CodeSniffer.
 - [slevomat/coding-standard](https://github.com/slevomat/coding-standard) - Provides many useful sniffs.
 - [webimpress/coding-standard](https://github.com/webimpress/coding-standard) - Webimpress Coding Standard for PHPCS.

+## Helpers
+*Helper utilities or libraries around the use of sniffer or fixer collections*

+- [PHPCSStandards/PHPCSUtils](https://github.com/PHPCSStandards/PHPCSUtils) - A suite of utility functions for use with PHP_CodeSniffer.